Radiative Feedback in Population III Protostellar Growth: HI Shielding \& HII Region Trapping: Results

 The absence of H\,\textsc{i} shielding of LW radiation suppresses protostellar mass growth by allowing a stronger LW radiation field to penetrate the gas surrounding the sink.
 This raises gas temperatures in the vicinity of the protostar and enhances thermal pressure support.
 The enhanced thermal pressure counteracts gravity, inhibiting inward mass transport and thereby reducing the protostar's accretion rate.

-This effect is illustrated in Figure~\ref{fig:Spherical}, which shows spherically averaged radial profiles of the H$_2$ mass fraction, mass-weighted temperature, and radial mass flux at the same snapshot as Figure~\ref{fig:column} (i.e.\ $M_* \simeq 100\ \mathrm{M_\odot}$).
-The top panel shows that the No-Hshield run exhibits lower H$_2$ abundances near the protostar, consistent with enhanced LW-driven photodissociation, whereas the Fiducial run retains higher molecular fractions owing to effective LW shielding.
-The reduced molecular content in the No-Hshield run, together with additional LW heating mechanisms discussed in Section \ref{subsubsec:LW Radiation}, suppresses cooling and leads to higher gas temperatures, as shown in the middle panel.
-These elevated temperatures increase thermal pressure support, suppress inward mass transport, and produce a systematically reduced radial mass flux, as shown in the bottom panel.
-The resulting reduction in mass inflow ultimately limits protostellar growth in the No-Hshield run.
+This effect is illustrated in Figure~\ref{fig:Spherical}, which shows mass-weighted radial profiles of the H$_2$ mass fraction, temperature, and radial mass flux at the same snapshot as Figure~\ref{fig:column} (i.e.\ $M_* \simeq 100\ \mathrm{M_\odot}$), separated into three angular regions measured relative to the disk midplane: disk-dominated, intermediate, and polar.
+The top panel shows that the No-Hshield run exhibits lower H$_2$ abundances near the protostar in both the disk and intermediate regions (with negligible amounts in both runs in the polar direction), consistent with enhanced LW-driven photodissociation.
+In contrast, the Fiducial run retains higher molecular fractions near the sink owing to effective LW shielding.
+The reduced H$_2$ abundance in the No-Hshield run, together with additional LW heating mechanisms discussed in Section \ref{subsubsec:LW Radiation}, suppresses cooling and leads to higher gas temperatures over most of the plotted range as seen in the second panel.
+These elevated temperatures increase thermal pressure support, suppress inward mass transport, and produce a systematically reduced radial mass flux, which, as seen in the bottom panel, is dominated by gas in the disk.
+The resulting suppression of mass inflow limits the protostellar growth in the No-Hshield run.